Deon Cain: Pittsburgh Steelers

 On November 16, 2019, Cain was signed off the Colts practice squad by the Pittsburgh Steelers.
 In 6 games with the Steelers, Cain caught 5 passes for 72 yards.

 He was waived on September 5, 2020, and was signed to the practice squad the next day.
 He was elevated to the active roster on October 17 and January 2, 2021, for the team's weeks 6 and 17 games, each against the Cleveland Browns, and reverted to the practice squad after each game.
-His practice squad contract with the team expired after the season on January 18, 2021.
+His practice squad contract with the team expired after the season on January 18.

 Baltimore Ravens

 On January 22, 2021, Cain signed a reserve/futures contract with the Baltimore Ravens.
-On August 31, 2021, he was placed on injured reserve, and released three days later.
+On August 31, he was placed on injured reserve, and released three days later.

-Philadelphia Eagles (first stint)
+Philadelphia Eagles

-On October 18, 2021, Cain was signed to the Philadelphia Eagles practice squad.
+On October 18, 2021, Cain was signed to the Philadelphia Eagles' practice squad.
 He signed a reserve/future contract with the Eagles on January 18, 2022.

-On August 30, 2022, Cain was waived by the Eagles and signed to the practice squad the next day.
-He was released on October 31, 2022.
+On August 30, 2022, Cain was waived by the Eagles and re-signed to the practice squad the following day.
+He was released by Philadelphia on October 31.

 On November 11, 2022, the Tennessee Titans hosted Cain for a workout.

-Birmingham Stallions (first stint)
+Birmingham Stallions

 On March 8, 2023, Cain signed with the Birmingham Stallions of the United States Football League (USFL).
 He caught 16 passes for 182 yards and two touchdowns.
 He was named 2023 USFL championship game MVP after he caught three touchdown passes when his team won the championship game at the end of the season.
-His contract was terminated after the season on July 10, 2023, to sign with an NFL team.
+His contract was terminated after the season on July 10, to sign with an NFL team.

 Philadelphia Eagles (second stint)

-On July 25, 2023, Cain signed with the Eagles.
-He was released on August 27, 2023, as part of final roster cuts before the start of the 2023 season.
+On July 25, 2023, Cain signed with the Philadelphia Eagles.
+He was released on August 27, as part of final roster cuts before the start of the regular season.